More than MACs: Exploring the Role of Neuromorphic Engineering in the Age of LLMs: Comparing Biological and Artificial Computation

 Although knowledge of how information is processed within the human brain and general NI remains incomplete, decades of groundbreaking research have revealed key fundamental mechanisms and effectively served as the inspiration for connectionist AI models that form the foundation of modern techniques ~\parencite{rosenblatt_perceptron_1958, lecun_deep_2015, vaswani_attention_2017}.
 As a result, the basic features of NI may already be surprisingly familiar to practitioners of modern deep learning, who build networks from \textit{synaptic} weights and \textit{neural} activation functions.

 As the success of connectionist AI exploded, it entered a phase of rapid evolution in both software architectures and hardware platforms.
-Although some of developments in these areas were explicitly informed by biology, many were not, being based purely on non-biological domain knowledge, mathematical reasoning, and empirical success.
-Despite this departure in origins, however, can artificial systems---by pursuing the goal of efficient processing of natural information---converged principles similar to biological systems?
+Although some of developments in these areas were explicitly informed by biology, many were not, stemming from non-biological domain knowledge, mathematical reasoning, and empirical success.
+Despite this departure in origins, however, can artificial systems---by pursuing the goal of efficient processing of natural information---converge on principles similar to biological systems?
 We present an overview of established principles of biological computation, organized by scale, and compare them against relevant AI primitives.
 These principles are separated into three broad categories: physical substrates, the signals they express and/or process, and methods used to modulate these signals.